gburd/sparsemap/README.md

 Not a fit:

-- Multi-threaded workloads: sparsemap is not thread-safe.
-A lock-free / wait-free variant is in design (see `experiment/thread-safe`).
+- Multi-threaded workloads: sparsemap is not thread-safe, and there is no plan to make it so.
+Concurrent readers of an unmutated map are fine; any mutation needs external synchronisation.
+(An `experiment/thread-safe` branch explored a lock-free variant in 2024 and was not pursued; treat it as an archive, not a roadmap.)
 - 32-bit integer universes: sparsemap uses 64-bit indices.

 ## Quick start